The Theater at Madison Square Garden: Events

-In 2001, the national tour of Rodgers and Hammerstein's Cinderella starring Jamie-Lynn Sigler in the title role, Eartha Kitt as the Fairy Godmother, and Paolo Montalbán as Prince Christopher played at the theater.
+In 2001, the national tour of Rodgers and Hammerstein's Cinderella starring Jamie-Lynn Sigler in the title role, Eartha Kitt as the Fairy Godmother, and Paolo Montalban as Prince Christopher played at the theater.

 In 2003, popular Australian children's group The Wiggles performed a record 12 sold-out shows in a row at the theater, breaking the previous record held by Bruce Springsteen.
-The current record belongs to Billy Joel, who has sold out more than 76 consecutive shows at the theater.

 In 2004, it served as the venue of the Survivor: All-Stars finale.